 Champagne is the can’t-go-wrong choice with oysters.
 Those bubbles scour the palate and prevent any fishy molecules from taking up permanent residence there, and, famously, the prickly acidity makes you look forward to more food in general.
 My standard recommendation is to opt for Blanc de Blanc Champagne (from 100% Chardonnay grapes) because it tends to be light and zingy, more tart and appley than yeasty.
 But show me a generalization and I’ll show you an exception to the rule.
 In this case, the exception is Serveaux, far and away the best Champagne I’ve ever tasted.
 Serveaux, which is very hard to find but worth trying, is one of those exceptionally rare Champagnes made from 100% Pinot Meunier.
 What is Pinot Meunier?
 You ask (as I once did).
 It’s the mysterious third grape of Champagne, heftier than Chardonnay but not as buxom as Pinot Noir, and I’m beginning to think it’s superior to either (at least in the case of Champagne).
 It usually gets added as a small percentage in the mix.
 After tasting Serveaux, can’t understand why.
 It’s spectacular, full of citrus peel perfume and croissant-like buttery depth, and it makes all oysters taste noble.
 Find some!

 What most people call “grapefruit” or “kiwi” in Sauvignon Blancs is often closer to guava, however, most people wouldn’t know a guava from an iguana, so they never think to use it in their tasting notes.
 (Real guava, it should be pointed out, is far more acid than the guava juice abominations found in various stores.)
-Anyway, sometimes I love a big burst of guava in my wine, and Chile’s 2007 Tiara delivers.
+Anyway, sometimes a big burst of sour guava is just what you want with oysters–and it’s a reminder of one of my rules, which is that relatively simple wines are often the best match with oysters.
 Too tropical for eastern oysters, it was ideal with some Totten Inlets.

 X’armant 2007 Txakolina